 This site is set up to where the definition and explanation for each metric can be found by clicking on the static menu links at the top of each page (i.e. Elite Teams).
 All of the information here is cumulative.
 That means that you need to understand one concept before moving to the next.
-Fortunately, they are listed in order on the main menu from left to right.
+For that reason, they are listed in order on the main menu from left to right.

-College Football is largely a perception sport until you get to the highest level.
-There is no 130 team round-robin tournament where everybody plays each other.
-There are only 12 games per team.
-Most FBS teams will schedule an FCS team as well, lowering that number to 11 FBS games.
+With 130 FBS teams and only 4 playoff spots, a program has to seek out “Elite competition” and here’s why.
+College Football is a perception sport right up until you get to the highest level.
+There is no 130-team round-robin tournament where everybody plays each other.
+There are 12 games and only 11 FBS matchups per team.
 Each team plays just 8.5% of the available competition (it’s 37.5% in the NFL for example).
-Further clouding the perception is that most of those games are confined to groups of 10-16 teams that we call conferences.
+Most of those games are confined to 10-16 team conferences.
 That means that only 2.3% of all games played can be used to determine the strength of one conference vs. another (it’s still 37.5% in the NFL).
-In other words, previous year’s games on the highest level are a more reliable indicator than that 2.3%.
-CFB fans of a certain age will remember the other ways of crowning a national champion.
+In other words, previous year’s games on the highest level are a more reliable indicator than the 2.3% of out-of-conference games any given season.

-So, out of regional courtesy, writers would largely just rank teams according to record, thus giving teams they never saw the benefit of the doubt that all schedules were of equal strength.
+So, out of regional courtesy, writers would largely just rank teams they never saw according to their record, thus giving them the benefit of the doubt on their strength of schedule.
 There were also bowl tie-ins at the highest level, which made it even more difficult to gauge the relative strength of conferences from year to year.
-Perhaps rock bottom for that system came in 1984 when BYU was crowned the National Champion by beating a 6-5 Michigan team in the Holiday Bowl.
+Perhaps rock bottom for the regional courtesy system came in 1984 when BYU was crowned the National Champion by beating a 6-5 Michigan team in the Holiday Bowl.